postmanlabs/postman-flows/docs/blocks.md

-[Group By](#Group-By) | Experimental |Groups an array based on a specified key [Parse JSON](#Parse-JSON) | Experimental |Parses the incoming data to JSON | 21.09.1 [Concatenate](#Concatenate) | Experimental | Take 2 data pieces and put them in a single array list
+[Group By](#Group-By) | Experimental |Groups an array based on a specified key [Parse JSON](#Parse-JSON) | Experimental |Parses the incoming data to JSON | 21.09.1 [Concatenate](#Concatenate) | Experimental | Take 2 data pieces and put them in a single array list [Condition] | Experimental | Checks for the given condition and passes data to either "Accept" or "Reject" port [Check] | Experimental | Check for the given condition from 2 different inputs and pass data only if condition resolves to `True`

 ## Reference